 There is no shortage of ERP resources and learning tools available online (including the buyer’s guides and best practice articles here on Solutions Review).
 But if your team is looking for something more substantial, a good, old-fashioned book might be one of the best options available to you.
 To help you find the right one for your needs, our editors have identified some of the best ERP books you and your team can read together.

-Each of the books listed below has at least 3 or more stars on Amazon and comes from various leaders, educators, and professionals in the ERP and manufacturing resource planning fields.
+Each of the ERP books listed below has at least three or more stars on Amazon and comes from various leaders, educators, and professionals in the ERP and manufacturing resource planning fields.
 Readers can find everything from the basics of ERP to higher-level methodologies in these books.
 This list is organized alphabetically by title.

-Best ERP Books You Should Be Reading
+The Best ERP Books You Should Be Reading

 OUR TAKE: Ellen Monk, an Assistant Professor of Management Information Systems, and Bret Wagner, who has been integrating ERP software into curriculum for over 20 years, have written a book for anyone looking to maximize their ERP expertise.

 Concepts in Enterprise Resource Planning will teach new and professional readers how to master and maximize their enterprise resource planning software effectiveness.
 The book teaches its readers how integrated information systems can help organizations improve their business processes, provide managers with accurate data, and empower them to make the most informed strategic decisions for their company.
 This 4th edition updates the material to cover relevant trends and the latest updates in the ERP market.GO TO BOOK